darkecology/darkeco-dataset/README.md

 ## Citation

 The [Dark Ecology Project](https://darkecology.github.io/) is a joint effort of the University of Massachusetts Amherst and the Cornell Lab of Ornithology.
-The dataset is provided under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
 If you use this dataset, please cite the forthcoming preprint:

 ```text
 Daniel Sheldon, Kevin Winner, Iman Deznabi, Garrett Bernstein, Pankaj Bhambani, Tsung-Yu Lin,